IBM/Ionic-MFP-App/DETAILED.md

 $ mfpdev adapter deploy
 ```

-Test the newly added API as per instructions in [step 4.2.5](#425-test-the-newly-created-mfp-adapter).
+Test the newly added API as per instructions in [Step 4.2.6](#426-test-the-newly-created-mfp-adapter).
 The GET API on `/objectStorage` should return a JSON object containing `baseUrl` and `authorizationHeader` as shown below.

   <img src="doc/source/images/TestMFPAdapter_ObjectStorageAccess.png" alt="Test the newly added API in MFP Adapter for getting Cloud Object Storage Authorization token" width="1024" border="10" />